Of all the attributes to strive to give your comic film, “twee” is the hardest to pull off.

 Lucy’s been protected from any of life’s harsh realities by Mom, who has gone so far to to send her post-cards from dead relatives or pets, letting her know they’re fine, just to keep the real world from breaking her heart.

 And then Mom herself gets sick.
 A post card just won’t do, this time.

 That’s what sent Lucy into the Big City in the first place, a job ad aimed at luring nubile young women desperate to “work in the movie business.”
 That pornographic near-miss is how Lucy wound up at the Fellini Festival.
-And that’s when this fan — she already has the ’60s chic sunglasses, the striped shirt of Gelsomina, wandering waif of “La Strada,” and (believe it or not) the Vespa scooter of countless Fellini films.
-Now, she has a quest.
+And that’s when this fan — she already has the ’60s chic sunglasses, the striped shirt of Gelsomina, wandering waif of “La Strada,” and (believe it or not) the Vespa scooter of countless Fellini films — finds her quest.

 She will go to Italy and meet with the maestro.
 He’ll know what she should do with her life.
 A long distance call gets a Fellini assistant on the phone, and that lands her an appointment — or an Italian, Federico Fellini version of an appointment.
 She can’t take Mom, who is dying.
 This is all on her.

 Unfamiliar with travel, not speaking the language, Lucy experiences a comedy of errors and botched arrivals, and blown Fellini appointments.
 But the Italian baker she stumbles into in Verona offers her that first taste of alcohol, and great Italian cooking — rum balls.